A Whisker Away Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Miyo, meantime, overheard several lads criticising her infatuation one day when she was at school.
 She intervened to safeguard his reputation there.

-This was the initial occasion after the event that he shared his lunch with her to show her that he cared.
+After this episode, she realised that it was the initial time he had shared his lunch with her out of consideration for her.

 Hinode’s goals and the difficulties he was experiencing alone were both revealed to Miyo and Taro.
-She also found out that their pottery store had been shut down since business was not good.
+She also found out that their pottery store was shutting since business was not good.

-Miyo thinks she has to write Hinode a love letter in which she confesses her affections for him after spending a lot of time with him.
+Miyo thinks she has to proclaim her love to Hinode by sending him a love letter expressing all of her sentiments after spending a great deal time with him.

-What she had in mind, however, did not materialise; instead, there created a ruckus that resulted in her and Hinode being mocked jointly.
+But as she had intended, there was a ruckus that led to her and Hinode being made fun of together instead of as she had intended.

 Her human disguise with her face broke off in the shape of a glass mask as she made the decision to live as a cat forever.
-The mask vendor arrived as soon as it occurred for taking the human mask.
+The mask vendor arrived as soon as it occurred to take humans mask.